 - A Unique Child.

 - Positive Relationships.

 - Enabling Environments.

 - Learning and Development.

 Maths is taught on a daily basis.
 We aim to ensure that all our pupils are confident with all aspects of maths.
 Significant importance is placed on developing the ability to use maths in everyday situations.
 Children are taught to use and apply mental and practical strategies to solve problems that they may face in day-to-day life.
 We aim to make maths as practical and fun as possible, using it in other areas of the curriculum as appropriate, especially in Information and Communication Technology (ICT).

 In daily lessons children are taught skills in reading and writing through a range of planned activities.
-Differentiated activities support the less able and extend the more able pupils.
+We scaffold activities for the less able and use step for depth to extend the more able pupils.
 Skills and techniques are demonstrated and shared by the teacher through role modelling, shared class work, group and individual activities.
-Regular guided group work in reading and writing is led by the teacher or another adult in the classroom, including the use of the Letters and Sounds programme in the Foundation Stage and Key Stage 1.
+Regular guided group work in reading and writing is led by the teacher or another adult in the classroom, including the use of RWI programme in the Foundation Stage and Key Stage 1.
 Speaking and listening skills are taught through circle time activities and developed across the curriculum.
-The school teaches phonics through the Read, Write Inc and uses the Oxford Reading Tree as a reading scheme.
+The school teaches phonics through the Read, Write Inc.

 Essentially science is about exploring, investigating and discovering things to gain knowledge and understanding about the world we live in.
 We aim to provide children with the skills needed to investigate and explore ideas independently.
 As science is such a practical subject it is taught using a hands-on approach wherever possible.
 Consequently we have built up a full range of equipment and resources for children to use.
 Science is taught through as a discrete subject every week and activities make the subject more meaningful.

 Please click here to view our subject overviews.